mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

 ##	WEEK 3 - September 22

-  ⦁	review your work
+  ⦁	review your work & the reading ; we will look at examples of interactive art/design

-  ⦁	Class Sketch (We will work together to create an interactive sketch using loops & mouse & other things)
+  ⦁	Class Sketch (We will work together on one to two sketches from an example)

   ⦁	you down with oop?
 A brief introduction to making objects in p5js